ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <ul>
   <li> Clear decrease in exoplanet findings with distance.
 Unsurprising and likely due to observational limits.</li>
   <li> Highest concentration within the first 2,000 light years.</li>
-  <li> Very few exoplanets beyond 6,000 years, but remarkably a small number of planets accessed beyond 8,000 light years.</li>
+  <li> Very few exoplanets beyond 6,000 light years, but remarkably a small number of planets accessed beyond 8,000 light years.</li>
 </ul>

 <p> I'll also evaluate the planet distribution using a cumulative distribution function, which indicates to us the probability (<math xmlns="http://www.w3.org/1998/Math/MathML"><mi>y</mi></math>) that an exoplanet will be found at a distance less than or equal to some value (<math xmlns="http://www.w3.org/1998/Math/MathML"><mi>x</mi></math>) from Earth:</p>